ixofoundation/ixo-cellnode/api.md

 (For the code and further documentation, refer to the repo [here](https://github.com/ixofoundation/ixo-apimodule).)

-This NPM module provides APIs that simplify interactions between the ixo-SDK user interfaces and Cell Nodes, Blockchain Nodes and blocksync.
+This NPM module provides APIs that simplify interactions between the ixo-SDK user interfaces and cell nodes, Blockchain Nodes and blocksync.

 `npm install --save ixo-module`